TumoM/AAP-Capstone-Movie-Quick-Search/READEME.md

 user data.
 This will be an SQL database that stores favourite movies the user liked.
 Maybe all search history will also be stored.

+## SQLite Database
+The SQLite databse stores a list of movies/shows the user has clicked as a favourite.

 ## Services
 Services will be used for any (asynchronous) network requests that the app will need to make to the api.
-I mean the application will listen for changes in network state, and promt the user, with a toast message, to reconnect before making any further searches.
+This will be to make the search queries and handle the JSON data that is returned.

 ## Online Service
 The Movie DB, a database api that stores information on movies and tv shows.: https://www.themoviedb.org/documentation/api .